mullue/lab-custom-model-anpr/blog.md

 ['0', '5', '느', '4', '9', '4', '6']
 <br />

 You may find some mistakes like  3rd result above. (it recognized Korean character '노' as '느'.)
 It is a natural at the first stage of the ML project.
-You may add more synthesis or real data, change the internal architecture of CNN, or break the problem to 3 sub problems (Finding character areas and classifying the character), etc. You will repeat these experiments until you get the desired target quality.
+You may add more synthesized data or real data, change the internal architecture of CNN, or break the problem to 3 sub problems (Finding character areas and classifying the character), etc. You will repeat these experiments until you get the desired target quality.

-In our case, adding more data is the first improvement we can try.
-Below is the result that I tried with 100,000 images.
-You can see the result was improved with more training data.
+In our case, adding more training data would be the first improvement we can try.
+Below you’ll find the result trained with 100,00 images, and you’ll notice steady improvement of accuracy.

 <img src='imgs/finalresult.png' stype='width:600px;'/>
 <br />

 ### Going further

-Now you can create your own custom Object Detection and custom Tensorfllow CNN model with SageMaker if you have labeled data for the object you want to track.
-For example, you may develop your serial number detector of your product or your custom pet detector from your mobile photo book.
+Now you can create your own custom Object Detection and custom Tensorfllow CNN model with SageMaker if you have labeled data for the objects you want to track.
+You will extend the applications of this lab.
+For example, you may develop your own serial number detector of your product or your own custom pet detector from your mobile photo book.
 (Below are conceptual illustrations.)

 <img src='imgs/further.png' stype='width:600px;'/>